 If you happen to find moisture, it’s important to locate the source so it doesn’t cause further damage.
 For example, if you have water pooling around your foundation outside, the cause for moisture in the basement might be a clogged gutter system.

-These tips should help you tackle your to-do list this Spring season.
-Whether your home needs an exterior overhaul or you’re looking into a new entry door, Universal Windows Direct is the primary source for exterior home remodeling in the country.
+These tips should help you tackle your to-do list this spring!
+Whether your home needs an exterior overhaul or you’re just looking into a new entry door, Universal Windows Direct is the primary source for exterior home remodeling in the country.
 Contact us now to learn more.